vaeryn-uk/vul/README.md

 * YAML data files, which tend to be more user-friendly & more concise than JSON.
 * Support for multiple files feeding in to one data table, rather than needing a huge, single JSON file.
+  * Also support for a single file feeding in to to different data tables, allowing for game-semantic structuring of YAML files.
 * Test operation to verify what will happen before performing a real import.
 * Specify `meta="VulRowName"` in a `UPROPERTY` to have the import automatically populate the row name in to the struct directly.
 Useful for identity/equality checks on row structs.